rilldata/rill/docs/docs/reference/olap-engines/duckdb.md

 ---
-title: ClickHouse
+title: DuckDB
-description: Power Rill dashboards using ClickHouse
+description: Power Rill dashboards using DuckDB (default)
-sidebar_label: ClickHouse
+sidebar_label: DuckDB
-sidebar_position: 3
+sidebar_position: 1
 ---

 ## How to configure credentials in Rill